Steveorevo/node-red-contrib-actionflows/README.md

 #deployed
 ```
 Any `action in` nodes that start with `#deployed` in their name will be invoked
 at deployment.
-This would be the equivalent of paring an inject node with the
+This would be the equivalent of pairing an inject node with the
 option for "Inject once at start" set to invoke a flow segment defined by
 ActionFlows.